 Our investigation confirmed that statutory provisions exempt SCIC from paying interest on disputed crop insurance claims.
-However, we thought that if the corporation was charging interest on debts owed to it, fairness suggested that they should pay interest on debts they owe.
+However, we thought that if the corporation was charging interest All names used in case summaries included in this report are entirely fictitious; they are not the names of the people who brought the complaints to the attention of this office. on debts owed to it, fairness suggested that they should pay interest on debts they owe.
 We recommended that SCIC pay interest on the portion of Hugh's claim that was ordered on appeal and also that they develop a consistent practice respecting claiming and paying interest.